ornato-t/GTTTools-core/README.md

 * **GTTTools-core is entirely available in English**, unlike the original data, which is partially written in Italian for seemingly no reason.
 * **Requests made easy**.
 Just worry about your app's logic, GTTTools-core will handle HTTP requests, headers and parameters for you.
 * **Simplified polling**.
 Enter your preferred polling interval to enjoy the fastest data available.
 * **Easily accessible data**.
-GTTTools removes redundant data and improves typings on the response objects.
+GTTTools-core removes redundant data and improves typings on the response objects.

 # Getting started
 Download from [npm](https://www.npmjs.com/package/gtttools) using `npm i gtttools`.